What changed?

 Have you fallen in love with the Crystal Merchandiser® too?
 Now is the time to contact the Zero Zone sales team to choose the Crystal Merchandiser® for your next store.

 That is why Zero Zone presents Genesys™ Natural Refrigeration Solutions.
 It is time to return to the beginning—the genesis—of refrigeration with CO2 (R-744) and ammonia (R-717) systems.
 CO2 and ammonia are the gold standard for ozone depletion potential (ODP) and global warming potential (GWP).
-Neither are ozone depleting (0).
-CO2 has a GWP of 1—which is because it is used as the baseline for that scale—and ammonia has a GWP of 0.
+Neither depletes the ozone (0).
+CO2 has a GWP of 1, as it is used as the baseline for that scale, and ammonia has a GWP of 0.
 For performance, CO2 is known for its high cooling capacity, and ammonia has a reputation for excellent energy efficiency.
 Natural refrigerants are a future-proof solution that exceeds modern sustainability goals, allowing customers to make the best choice for themselves and for the environment.
 Natural refrigerants are the natural choice.

-Upcoming EPA regulations will end the use of most HFC refrigerants by 2025, which means today is the day to choose Genesys™ Natural Refrigeration Solutions for your next project.
-For more information about the Genesys™ CO2 systems, watch our video: https://youtu.be/EhWdvmdlUjA and learn more at /natural-refrigeration-solutions/.
+Upcoming EPA regulations will end the use of most HFC refrigerants by 2025.
+Therefore, today is the day to choose Genesys™ Natural Refrigeration Solutions for your next project.
+For more information about the Genesys™ CO2 systems, watch our video and learn more at our website.

-The American Innovation and Manufacturing Act (AIM Act) directs the Environmental Protection Agency (EPA) to regulate the transition to alternative refrigerants by phasing down the production and consumption of HFC refrigerants.
-The EPA has published a proposed rule that will prohibit the manufacture of equipment containing HFCs by 1/1/2025 and prohibit the sale of those products by 1/1/2026.
+The American Innovation and Manufacturing Act (AIM Act) directs the Environmental Protection Agency (EPA) to regulate the transition to alternative refrigerants.
+It phases down the production and consumption of HFC refrigerants.
+The EPA has published a proposed rule that will prohibit the manufacture of equipment containing HFCs by January 1, 2025.
+It will also prohibit the sale of those products by January 1, 2026.

-This rule would apply to the entire country, which would finally bring alignment across the country instead of state-by-state regulations.
-States will still be able to issue their own, more stringent regulations, and some states will still require attention, such as California and New York.
+This rule would apply to the entire country, bringing alignment instead of state-by-state regulations.
+States can still issue their own, more stringent regulations.
+Some states, like California and New York, will still require attention.

 Which refrigerants are affected?

 This rule proposes to restrict the use of refrigerants by their global warming potential (GWP).
-Generally speaking, equipment that uses more than 200 lbs. of refrigerant will be subject to a GWP limit of 150, and equipment that uses less than 200 lbs. of refrigerant will be subject to a GWP limit of 300.
-Chiller systems will be subject to a GWP limit of 700.
+Equipment using more than 200 lbs. of refrigerant will face a GWP limit of 150.
+Equipment using less than 200 lbs. of refrigerant will face a GWP limit of 300.
+Chiller systems will face a GWP limit of 700.

-Currently the proposed rule is available for comments until 1/30/23.
-The proposed rule will be finalized in October 2023.
-We do not expect the GWP limits to change, but the implementation date might get pushed back to help manufacturers and end users complete existing projects.
-Industry leaders are also asking for clarification about how the implementation dates are defined, and for clarification about how “new projects” will be defined compared to retrofit or remodel projects.
+Currently, the proposed rule is available for comments until January 30, 2023.
+The rule will be finalized in October 2023.
+We do not expect the GWP limits to change.
+However, the implementation date might get pushed back to help manufacturers and end users complete existing projects.
+Industry leaders are asking for clarification about how the implementation dates are defined.
+They also seek clarification on how “new projects” will be defined compared to retrofit or remodel projects.

 Further Reading